asyncapi/website/pages/blog/conference-2022.md

 - Ably - $2,882.70 (Gold Sponsor)
 - Leftovers from conference 2021 - $7,951.71

-A total sum of $15,689.11 was raised for the 2022 conference.
+A total sum of $15,689.11 was raised for the 2022 AsyncAPI Conference.

 #### Spendings
 -   Swags for speakers and people that helped to run the event - $2,847.81